typemiguel/WalnutiQ/README.md

    [here](https://github.com/quinnliu/WalnutiQ/issues/62) to contribute to this repository effectively.
 Happy coding!

-## What each file/folder in this repository is for:
+## What are all the files here for
   - experiments
       + model
           - MARK_I